 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

-In this section, enter the street address, city, state, zip code and country of the initial principal place of business.
-This address can be the physical address of the LLC or it can be the address where the business records are kept.
+Principal Place of Business – In this section, enter the street address, city, state, zip code, and country of the business’s initial principal office.
+This address can be the LLC’s physical address, or it can be the address where the business records are kept.
 You may not use a PO Box for the principal place of business.

 If you prefer to use a different address than the principal place of business for correspondence from the Department of State, enter that address in the mailing address field.
 A PO Box is acceptable.

-This section asks for the name and address of each manager or representative who is authorized to manage and control the company.
+Name and Address of Person(s) Authorized to Manage the LLC –This section asks for the name and address of each manager or representative who is authorized to manage and control the company.
 There are three choices listed, but you are free to use any appropriate title.
 The listed title definitions include:

 - (AMBR) – The Authorized Member is an owner of the LLC